-minpair_fl(corpus_context, segment_pairs, relative_count_to_relevant_sounds=False, relative_count_to_whole_corpus=True, distinguish_homophones=False, environment_filter=None, prevent_normalization=False, stop_check=None, call_back=None)¶
+minpair_fl(corpus_context, segment_pairs, relative_count=True, distinguish_homophones=False, environment_filters=None, prevent_normalization=False, stop_check=None, call_back=None)¶

 Calculate the functional load of the contrast between two segments as a count of minimal pairs.